HMS Shakespeare (1917): Service

 On 21 June 1919, the ships of the German High Seas Fleet, interned at Scapa Flow, was scuttled by their crews.
 The British Fleet was away from Scapa at the time, but hurried back on hearing reports of the scuttling.
-Shakespeare was one of the British ships that responded to the alarm, and on arrival at Scapa, attempted to the German cruiser Emden under tow.
+Shakespeare was one of the British ships that responded to the alarm, and on arrival at Scapa, attempted to take the German cruiser Emden under tow.
 Emden was beached to avoid sinking.
 Shakespeare was again deployed to the Baltic from 12 August 1919, where the British forces were supporting an Estonian offensive against Saint Petersburg.
 On 27 October, Shakespeare took part in a bombardment of the Bolshevik-held Krasnaya Gorka fort, together with the monitor Erebus, the cruisers Delhi and Dunedin, the leaders Mackay and Spenser and four destroyers.
 Despite the support from the Royal Navy, the Estonian assault failed.
 This deployment ended in November 1919, with Shakespeare returning to British waters.

 Shakespeare returned to the Baltic in July 1920, but hostilities between Britain and the Bolshevik forces had ceased.
 In May 1921, the Royal Navy's destroyer forces were again reorganised, with smaller flotillas of eight destroyers and a leader replacing the previous large flotillas, with Shakespeare joined the newly formed 6th Destroyer Flotilla as leader.
 Shakespeare was deployed to Irish waters from 9 May to 22 June 1921, as the Irish War of Independence continued.
 Shakespeare joined the 7th Destroyer Flotilla at Rosyth in June 1922, initially as a "private ship" (i.e. not as leader), being relieved from the 6th Flotilla by Valhalla, but becoming leader of the 7th Flotilla on 27 September 1923.